-Under the Offensive Weapons Act 2019 [‘the Act’] courts can now impose knife crime prevention orders [‘KCPOs’] on anyone over 12 deemed to be at risk of becoming involved in knife crime.
+Under the Offensive Weapons Act 2019 [‘the Act’] courts can now impose knife crime prevention orders [‘KCPOs’] on anyone aged 12 or over who is deemed to be at risk of becoming involved in knife crime.
 These civil orders, which impose positive requirements and prohibitions on the subject, may be made in respect of a defendant following conviction or on complaint by the police to the youth or magistrates’ court.
 Breaching a KCPO can amount to a criminal offence, with a maximum sentence of two years’ imprisonment.
 Like other civil orders which result in criminal proceedings when breached, the concern is that KCPOs will criminalise rather than protect the children subjected to them.

 - the procedural requirements have been met;

 - the court finds it necessary to make the order to protect the public or particular persons from risk of physical or psychological harm involving a bladed article, or to prevent the subject being involved in an offence using a bladed article.